EleutherAI/dps/doc/dataframe.md

    will be prefixed with a `spark.hadoop.fs.s3a.` prefix)

-## 3. Processing
+## 3. Available processing

 Implemented preprocessing steps are:
  * [langfilter]: language detection and filtering

-## 4. Implementtation of prrocessing steps
+## 4. Implementtation of a processing module

-Each step to be applied to the data must be implemented as a file inside the [udf](../dps/spark_df/udf) directory.
+Each processing module must be implemented as a file inside the [udf](../dps/spark_df/udf) directory.

   * The implementation should be a class